barvian/thesis/index.md

 ### Ideation

-The.
+Truthfully, the only thing I knew when starting this thesis was that I wanted to develop an iPhone application.

 #### Goals

 Before I started thinking about layout, color palettes, interactions, or any specific detail of the application's design, I solidified a few goals to keep in mind over the duration of the ideation and design processes.

 1. ##### Be easy to use
 This goal may sound trivial, but I felt it was necessary to keep in mind considering the target audience for the application.
 I never wanted to find myself designing something obtuse, or anything that would add an unnecessary burden to the user's experience.
-If the user was already in an unpleasant or agitated mental state, an unfortunately likely possibility given the nature of the disorder, I did not want this application to exacerbate it.
+If the user was already in an unpleasant or agitated mental state, a likely possibility given the nature of the disorder, I did not want this application to exacerbate it.
-1. ##### Cover the essential aspects of anxiety recovery Though I wanted to keep the feature set of this application to a bare minimum, I did feel it was important that I provided a complete (or as complete as possible) self-help anxiety recovery program with as few gaps as possible.
-I thought it would be ideal if the application could confidently stand on its own as a starting point for relapse-free anxiety treatment, but allow for the possibility of extending it through more specific applications, such as [Headspace](https://www.headspace.com) for  a comprehensive meditation practice.
+1. ##### Cover the essential aspects of anxiety recovery Though I wanted to keep the feature set of this application to a bare minimum, I did feel it was important that I provided as complete a self-help anxiety recovery program as possible within my time frame.
+I thought it would be ideal if the application could confidently stand on its own as a starting point for relapse-free anxiety treatment, yet easily allow for the possibility of extending it through more specific applications, such as [Headspace](https://www.headspace.com) or [Calm](http://calm.com) for a comprehensive meditation practice.
 1. ##### Be unobtrusive yet involved
 I felt this was the most important balancing act I'd have to perform when designing the application.
-On the one hand, I can speak anecdotally about the importance of consistency when attempting to overcome anxious symptoms; it's easy to "forget" to practice relaxation techniques when everything seems to go smoothly, though repetition seems to be a key aspect of long-term anxiety recovery.
-On the other hand, I didn't want users to start perceiving the application as an annoyance more than an aid, so I wanted to be mindful of this distinction as possible.
+On the one hand, I can speak anecdotally about the importance of consistency when attempting to overcome anxious symptoms; it's easy to "forget" to practice relaxation techniques when everything feels like it's going smoothly, though repetition seems to be a key aspect of long-term anxiety recovery.
+On the other hand, I didn't want users to start perceiving the application as an annoyance more than an aid, so I wanted to be mindful of this distinction as much as possible.

 After I wrote these down I felt I had a clear enough starting point to begin the design process.